okd-hkd/online_study_hall/README.md

-# django_authenticate_app
+# Online Study Hall

-This is a simple app allowing only for registering new user, logging in/lout, editing user profile and passwords.
+This is an app that allows users to
+- registe as a new user,
+- log in/lout,
+- edit user profile and password.

 1. git clone
+2. python manage.py migrate
-2. pythn3 manage.py runserver
+3. pythn3 manage.py runserver